RebelToolbox/RebelDocumentation/tutorials/rendering/gles2_gles3_differences.rst

 --------

 :ref:`GIProbes <class_GIProbe>` do not work in GLES2.
 Instead use :ref:`Baked Lightmaps <class_BakedLightmap>`.
-For a description of how baked lightmaps work see the :ref:`Baked Lightmaps tutorial <doc_baked_lightmaps>`.
+For a description of how baked lightmaps work see the :doc:`Baked Lightmaps tutorial </tutorials/3d/baked_lightmaps>`.

 Contact shadows
 ---------------